teststaybaka/danmage/README.md

 ## Version

+### Version 5.3.0

+Added a show/hide YouTube chat window option in the display settings tab, which is only needed on YouTube.
+Twitch and Kick can hide chat using their own buttons without disrupting danmaku.
+As a result, the button to open settings panel is relocated to the bottom of video players on all platforms.

 ### Version 5.2.1

 Fixed small issues on Kick, including danmaku appearing mid screen on large screen, and sometimes timestamp is not removed.
 Though still easy to break whenver Kick updates their UI.